Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 - Database access is performed directly by repository classes through static `DBManager`.
 - Runtime session state is currently stored through static `CurrentSession`.
-- Logging migration is partial; direct console diagnostics still exist throughout the source tree.
+- Logging migration is partial; direct console diagnostics still exist throughout the source tree, while `logback.xml` writes console and category files.
 - Several names do not follow Java naming conventions.
-- `AccountPolicy`, `CollectUserJob`, `SetNewStatus`, `RouteService`, service directories, and `uiController` are placeholders.
+- `AccountPolicy`, `CollectUserJob`, `SetNewStatus`, `RouteService`, `RequestMenu`, `SubMenuController`, and `UIController` are placeholders.
 - `SystemAccountRequiresPasswordChange` and `HasAssignedRole` exist but are not part of the active primary flow.
-- `MenuFlow`, `MenuValues`, and `ServiceController` are connected as a first menu-to-service routing baseline.
+- `ShowCurrentRequests` is implemented but no longer connected after the current menu-routing refactor.
+- The full password creation path and registration correction path have known hash-handling defects described in `../project_info/CURRENT_STATUS.md`.